tompidev/booty-dark-admin-theme/README.md

   - after successfully install go to ***bl-content / databases*** folder and open ***site.php*** file with a text editor (such as notepad).
   - Search in the file the ***adminTheme*** string for and change its value to ***booty-dark-admin***
 - **Just one more thing!**
-  - You do not have to use the add-on plugin but recommended.
+  - You do not need to use the add-on plugin but recommended.
 To use the plugin you have to separately install and activate it.
 [Learn more about it...](https://github.com/JTWebTools/bludit-plugins/tree/master/booty-dark-admin)

 That's all.
 You have successfully installed the new administrator theme!
 Enjoy it! :)